-To achieve an abstract look, Aleksey Kondratyev manipulated his photos during the editing process, removing things in the background like buildings and power lines.
-He wanted to take the emphasis off the city and focus on the fishermen and their gear.
+The photographer took an artistic approach to his images, which often show a lone fisherman huddled under plastic against a dreamy white landscape.
+To achieve this abstract look, Kondratyev manipulated the images during the editing process, removing things in the background like buildings and power lines.
+He wanted to take the emphasis off the city and focus on the fishermen's figures.

 "I was interested in the idea of isolating oneself off from the world, like these guys do with their plastic bags," he said.
 "I thought by taking out the background, that would be another way to further that idea."

-"They're so focused on this practice of ice fishing and they're so cut off from their surroundings," Kondratyev said.
-"They're isolated by this plastic bag that abstracts their figure."
+"They're so focused on this practice of ice fishing and they're so cut off from their surroundings," he said.
+"They're isolated by this plastic bag that abstracts their figure.
+They were just totally ambivalent to it."